 Following are the JBPM5 Components:

-Core Engine is the centre of the project and enables us to implement a business process comfortably.
+Core Engine is the center of the project and enables us to implement a business process comfortably.
 It is a simple workflow engine of java that implements our business processes.

 Human Task Services